 Matching JSON content

-This module is available for JVM and JS targets.
+This module is available for all targets.

 shouldEqualJson

-asserts that the left-hand side represents the same
+json.shouldEqualJson(other) asserts that the left-hand side represents the same

 JSON structure as the right-hand side.